djipco/webmidi/website/api/classes/InputChannel.md

 <a id="event:rpn"></a>

 Event emitted when any RPN message is received on the input.
-There are four types of RPN
+There are four subtypes of RPN
 messages:

   * `rpn-dataentrycoarse`